RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

 redis-cli is a simple command-line tool to interact with redis database.

-1. To switch your context into the RS container of node 1 in cluster 1, run:

-    ```src
-    docker exec -it rp1_node1 bash
-    ```

-1. To use redis-cli on port 12000, run:
+1. To use redis-cli on port 12000 from the node 1 terminal, run:

     ```src
     redis-cli -p 12000